Positivity Results for spaces of rational curves: Introduction

 Then for a very general hypersurface $X$ of degree $d$ in $\P^n$, there is no non-constant morphism $\P^1 \to \overline{\mathcal M}_e(X)$ whose image intersects the locus of embedded rational curves in $X$. \end{theorem}

 This is a substantial generalization of results in Riedl-Yang, since it applies to curves with $e > 1$.
 Unlike results in \cite{beheshtiStarr}, it applies to hypersurfaces with $n > d$, and proves that there are no rational curves meeting the locus of smooth curves in $R_e(X)$, instead of merely proving that locus of $R_e(X)$ covered by rational curves does not sweep out $X$.
+It also generalizes results of \cite{beheshti}.

+In \cite[Corollary 10.10]{starr}, Starr computes the $\Q$-divisor class of the first chern class of the dualizing sheaf of $\overline{\mathcal M}_e(X)$ for a general hypersurface $X$, and shows that the canonical divisor of $\overline{\mathcal M}_e(X)$ is big for $n$ less that about $d^2$.
+If $\overline{\mM}_e(X)$ were irreducible, of the expected dimension, and had canonical singularities, then $\overline{\mM}_e(X)$ would be of general type for $d$ large, $n \geq d+6$, and $2n + 2 \leq d^2 + d$.
+Results of Harris, Roth, Starr, Beheshti, Kumar, Riedl, and Yang \cite{HRS, beheshtiKumar, riedl-yang1} prove that $\overline{\mM}_e(X)$ is irreducible and of the expected dimension for $d \leq n-2$.
+However, $\overline{\mM}_e(X)$ is not always known to have canonical singularities.
+The best current results are for $e+d \leq n$, due to work of Starr \cite{starr}.

+Theorem \ref{intro-main}, along with results of \cite{starr} and \cite{beheshti}, suggests that there should be non-zero pluri-canonical forms on $\overline{\mathcal M}_e(X)$ if $d \geq (n+1)/2$ or if $d<(n+1)/2$ and the inequality of Theorem \ref{intro-main} is satisfied.
+In \cite{dejong-starr}, de Jong and Starr give a general construction of differential forms on any desingularization of $\overline{M}_e(X)$, the coarse moduli scheme of $\overline{\mM}_e(X)$, and use this to construct non-zero pluri-canonical forms on these schemes when $X$ is a general cubic fourfold and $e \geq 5$ is an odd number.
+In Section 3, we use their construction and show \begin{proposition} If $\frac{n+1}{2} \leq d \leq n-2$ and $X$ is any smooth hypersurface of degree $d$ in $\P^n$, then there are non-zero differential forms on any disingularization of $\overline{M}_e(X)$ for every $e \geq 1$. \end{proposition}

+It is interesting to investigate whether these forms can be used to construct non-zero pluri-canonical forms when $d \geq (n+1)/2$.

+Finally, in the last section we generalize results of \cite{RY2} in a different direction, and show \begin{theorem} If $n \leq \frac{d(d+3)}{6}+1-\frac{k}{3}$, then a very general degree $d$ hypersurface $X$ in $\P^n$ contains no $k$-gonal curves in $F_1(X)$. \end{theorem}

 If $n \leq d$, the lines on $X$ will sweep out a proper subvariety $Y \subset X$.
 Results of Clemens and Ran \cite{clemensRan} seem to suggest that $Y$ will be the ``most negative'' subvariety of $X$.
 They prove that for $d \geq \frac{3n+1}{2}$, any subvarieties of $X$ without effective canonical bundle (such as rational curves), must lie in $Y$.
-We prove that in contrast to this, $Y$ never contains rational curves for $n \leq d$.
-In fact, we show that $Y$ contains no curves of low gonality, that is, no curves that admit a low-degree cover of $\P^1$.
+The following corollary of Theorem \ref{gonal} proves that in contrast to this, $Y$ never contains rational curves for $n \leq d$.